unmrds/all-of-us/aou_tutorial-python.md

 ```

 The output indicates that the row index starts with 0 and goes up to 804, by
 increments of 1.
-This means that there are 805 rows in our data.
+This means that there are 804 rows in our data.
 The first
 row has an index position of 0, the second has an index position of 1, and
-so on all the way up to 804.
+so on all the way up to 803.
+Note that the "stop" value should be understood
+as *up to but not including*.

 We can select a subset of rows using the index positions of the starting row
 and the ending row separated by a colon.
 Note that pandas will select all rows